Bobeart/cs3041-18d.github.io/docs/designdocs.md

 Somewhere in your design post, a demo video should be embedded that shows interaction with your final project.

 ### Multimedia for your Videos
 Since our intention is to be able to broadly share these videos, it is important that we take into account copyright considerations.
-Fortunately, Bucknell has compiled a wonderful list of resources that should provide you with a vast library of sound, video, and images to accompany your videos and make them look as professional as possible.
+The following is a list of royalty-free high quality resources for you to use. _We will be updating this list throughout the term._

-- [_Bucknell's Music and Sound resources_](http://researchbysubject.bucknell.edu/c.php?g=89792&p=579601): In particular, I would recommend the AudioBlocks link on this site, which Bucknell has a license for.
-I have found it to be a great resources for everything from sound effects to background music.
+- [Unsplash:](https://unsplash.com/) you can find high-resolution royalty-free photos here.

-- [_Bucknell's Video Resources_](http://researchbysubject.bucknell.edu/c.php?g=89792&p=579600): Similar to AudioBlocks, VideoBlocks will allow you to download snippets of video that you can freely use in your own movies (if needed).
+- **More to come.**

 ### Recording your Video
 Your video should be as high quality as possible.
 For many of your screen-based products, you'll want some kind of screen-capturing software.